Hero Image

 Sugar

-- According to cash traders, bulk sugar offers for 2025-26 were steady for both beet and cane sugar over the last week, with minimal trading reported, as the annual sugar colloquium is scheduled to take place in late February
+• According to cash traders, bulk sugar offers for 2025-26 remained steady for both beet and cane sugar over the last week, with minimal new crop bookings

 Dry Beans

-- Domestic dry bean end users have mostly completed their Q2 coverage, according to this week’s updates from cash dealers
+• Domestic dry bean end users have recently completed their Q3 coverage needs, according to this week’s updates from cash dealers

-- The last round of USDA-posted weekly cash offers were 8-11% lower than last year’s levels for the spot position delivered to the warehouse for most dry bean varieties
+• The last round of USDA-posted weekly cash offers was 13%-15% lower than last year’s levels for the spot position delivered to the warehouse for most dry bean varieties

 Rice

-- U.S. cash dealers report that domestic bookings of milled and industrial rice are complete through Q2, with buyers assessing offers for Q3
+• U.S. cash dealers report that domestic bookings of milled and industrial rice are currently complete through Q3

 Flour

-- The wheat markets were slightly higher this week
+• The wheat markets were steady this week

 Commodity Trends at Your Fingertips: Dive into the Farmer's Report